Privacy Policy

 The councils try to meet the highest standards when collecting and using personal information in accordance with data protection law.

 This Privacy Notice tells you what to expect when Adur District Council and Worthing Borough Council collects personal information.
-It applies to information we collect about:
+It applies to information we collect about the visitors to our website.

 Tracking

-When someone visits timeforworthing.uk we use third party services, Google Analytics and Siteimprove, to collect standard internet log information and details of visitor behaviour patterns.
+• When someone visits timeforworthing.uk we use third party services such Google Analytics and Site Improve, to collect standard internet log information and details of visitor behaviour patterns.

 Use of cookies and other tracking technologies

-For information on how we use cookies and other tracking technologies please see our:
+For information on how we use cookies and other tracking technologies please see our – Cookies page

 Search engine

 Our website search is powered by Cludo.
 Search queries and results are logged anonymously to help us improve our website and search functionality.
-No user-specific data is collected by either the Councils or any third party.
+No user-specific data is collected by either the council’s or any other third-party.

 Security